 Contact lens cases can be a source of bacteria growth.
 After removing the lens from the case, empty and rinse the lens storage case with solution as recommended by the lens case manufacturer; then allow the lens case to air dry.
 When the case is used again, refill it with storage solution.
-Replace lens case at regular intervals as recommended by the lens case manufacture or your eyecare practitioner.
+Replace lens case at regular intervals as recommended by the lens case manufacture or your Eye Care Practitioner.

-Care for a Sticking (non-moving) Lens:
+Care for a sticking (non-moving) lens on Eye:

-If the lens sticks (cannot be removed), you should apply 3 to 4 drops of the recommended lubricating or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
-If non-movement of the lens continues after 15 minutes, you should IMMEDIATELY consult your eyecare practitioner.
+If the lens sticks (cannot be removed from eye), you should apply 3 to 4 drops of the recommended lubricating or rewetting solution directly to the eye and wait until the lens begins to move freely on the eye before removing it.
+If non-movement of the lens continues after 15 minutes, you should IMMEDIATELY consult your Eye Care Practitioner.

-Care for a Dried out (dehydrated) dry Lens:
+Care for a dried out (dehydrated) dry lens: